arlowatts/torys-map/worldbuilding/locations/oro-oro-ponoro-poron/lukurru.md

 **Woodrock** is a village at the heart of the Lukurru lands.
 Though it is the largest of the Lukurru villages, it is small compared to **Bekebel Citadel** and is barely fortified.
 Nonetheless, it has never been taken by invaders thanks to the unrivaled fighting prowess of the clan's soldiers.

-## Highward
+## Highvine Watch

-**Highward** is a tall standing stone tucked away deep in the jungle.
+**Highvine Watch** is a tall standing stone tucked away deep in the jungle.
 It is the seat of **Irvini the Seer**, leader of the Lukurru, who oversees the clan's activities from afar with powerful divination magic.
-Highward is entirely undefended except by a small staff of seasoned warriors, but it is hidden from sight by an illusion spell cast on the site once every hundred years.
+Highvine Watch is entirely undefended except by a small staff of seasoned warriors, but it is hidden from sight by an illusion spell cast on the site once every hundred years.

 ## Members of the Clan

 ### Irvini the Seer

 **Irvini the Seer** is the leader of the **Lukurru** clan.
-She watches over the clan from her seat at **Highward** and regularly communes with **Mosha the All-knowing**.
+She watches over the clan from her seat at **Highvine Watch** and regularly communes with **Mosha the All-knowing**.
 Like Mosha, Irvini forcefully drives the clan to success.
 Using divination magic, Mosha and Irvini can identify threats to the clan, whether external or internal, before they become a danger.

 Irvini is miserly with her words and expressions.
-Accustomed to solitary rumination at Highward, she has a tendency to slip out of conversations by simply not responding.
+Accustomed to solitary rumination at Highvine Watch, she has a tendency to slip out of conversations by simply not responding.
 She is, however, extremely attentive and rarely misses a single detail.

 ### Other notable individuals